SagarSwain05/Emergence_traffic_AI/REORGANIZATION_GUIDE.md

 - Virtual environment is still in `src/venv/`
 - Dependencies remain the same

-## 📝 Summary

-The reorganization is purely structural and doesn't affect functionality.
-Your code works exactly the same way, but now the project is much more organized and easier to navigate.

 To get started, see **docs/START_HERE.md** or run `python run.py` from the project root.